sourceryinstitute/OpenCoarrays/INSTALL.md

 * `mod`: contains the `opencoarrays.mod` module file for use with non-OpenCoarrays-aware compilers
 * `lib`: contains the `libcaf_mpi.a` static library to which codes link for CAF support

+[top]

 Advanced Installation from Source
 ---------------------------------

 ### Prerequisites: ###

 The prerequisites below and their dependencies are recommended for the broadest coverage of CAF features.
 If a prerequisite is missing or outdated, the [install.sh] script will prompt the user for permission to download, compile, and install it.
 Before doing so, [install.sh] will verify whether that prerequisite's prerequisites are present and will recursively traverse the dependency tree until reaching an acceptable prerequisite or reaching the end of a branch.

 ```